 Tumour ID cards for multi-scale characterization of tumour heterogeneity

-The candidate will be registered to the Paris Saclay University EOBE doctoral school.
+The ESR is registered to the Paris Saclay University EOBE doctoral school.

-This is a 3-y full time position as an early stage researcher (ESR) under the auspice of the ITN programme.
 In the current healthcare environment, cancer treatment is most often selected based on one or several biopsies within the tumour, from which the anatomopathological characteristics of the tumour are identified and used to determine the best therapeutic strategy.
 However, due to tumor heterogeneity, more than 60% of the abnormalities present in the cells of the tumour tissue are not found everywhere throughout the tumour and are therefore unlikely to be detected using a single biopsy.
 Unlike biopsies, medical images provide anatomical, functional and molecular information pertaining to the whole tumour, to all tumour foci, and also to the tumour environment.
 The computation of biomarkers from different medical images and their analysis to predict the nature of the tumour and its therapeutic response are the subject of an emerging discipline, radiomics, which consists in extracting a large number of features such as intensity, shape, texture, from medical images and to determine if radiomic features, possibly combined with other patient features (omics data, blood biomarkers, etc), can assist patient management.
-The successful PhD candidate will identify and investigate robust biomarkers extracted from various kinds of anatomical (MR, CT), functional (PET, MR) and molecular (PET) images in order to characterize at best the complexity of tumours.
-Based on these biomarkers, he/she will determine an image-based tumour phenotype that bears useful prognostic information and will help predict the patient response to therapy, the progression-free survival and the overall survival in different patient cohorts (eg, brain tumours, non-small cell lung cancer).
+The ESR will identify and investigate robust biomarkers extracted from various kinds of anatomical (MR, CT), functional (PET, MR) and molecular (PET) images in order to characterize at best the complexity of tumours.
+Based on these biomarkers, he will determine an image-based tumour phenotype that bears useful prognostic information and will help predict the patient response to therapy, the progression-free survival and the overall survival in different patient cohorts (eg, brain tumours, non-small cell lung cancer).

 Methodology.
 In the past four years, IMIV has been highly involved in the field of radiomics.
 We have established the complementary or redundant nature of some measurable biomarkers from positron emission tomography (PET) images.
 The sources of biomarker variability have been identified and robust computational methods have been proposed.
 Links have been found between some PET radiomic biomarkers and the histological characteristics of the tumours measured ex vivo.
 The evolution of radiomic biomarkers as a function of the macroscopic characteristics of the tumors has also been analyzed.
 Methods to overcome the variability of biomarkers across medical centres have been proposed.
 The PhD thesis project will therefore build on this experience and will now focus on: 1) the determination of robust image-based phenotype, or tumour ID card, that is reproducible and explainable; 2) the design and validation of models based on this ID card, possibly combined with other biological, omics, or clinical information, that could predict the patient response to therapy and outcome.
 The validity of the ID card, that is likely to depend on the cancer type, and the usability of the models for a large variety of imaging devices and imaging protocols will be carefully determined, so that models established in a given centre can be used for data acquired in a different centre.